innot/argparseDecorator/docs/source/usage.rst

     def foo(bar):
         """
         The foo command will foo a bar.
-        :param bar: Which bar to foo"""
+        :param bar: Which bar to foo
+        """
         ...

     cli.execute("help foo")